BLShaw/Seq2Key/README.md

 This file is typically too large for Git repositories.
 If it's not included, you'll need to train your own model using the provided notebook or download a pre-trained model file.

-To train your own model, run the `predictive_keyboard_model.ipynb` notebook with your training data.
+To train your own model, run the `predictive_keyboard_model.ipynb` notebook with your training data (TXT).

 ### 4. Run the Application
 ```bash
 streamlit run app.py
 ```

----

 ## 💻 Usage